MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 > .. and Marketing should take credit for 80% for the 3000 influenced responders (2400/3000)

 The measure enables the comparison of efficiencies between different marketing investments.
 It also allows for experiments and guides the business on marketing budget allocation to best maximise sales.

+Beyond cost control and profitability decision making, adopting a financial measure like outlook..
+It is typically calculated by doing a baseline-lift valuation on short-term sales, where the effect of a marketing effort on sales is separated from the level of sales that would have been reached without the marketing effort.
+By comparing the returns and costs of marketing, ROMI encourages transparency and builds trust as financial impact is a language that top management understands and evaluates against.
+ROMI helps compare marketing decisions by revealing the ones with the higher efficiency.

 Measure and optimize the strategy across all channels: